The EFT Constricted Breathing Technique

 - If you are trying to find more clarity or specifics on your issue, you can ask yourself questions such as: “What does my constricted breath remind me of?”, “When in my past did I feel constricted or smothered?”, “If there was an emotional reason for my constricted breath, what might it be?”
-Often, you will hear a big clue as to an important emotional issue, and often those clues will show up after you do a round or two on the breath.
+You will often hear a big clue as to an important emotional issue, and those clues will often show up after you do a round or two on the breath.

 If the constriction in your breath comes back sooner than you expect, you may have a new underlying issue coming to the surface.
 You will learn more about this concept in Part 2 when we discuss Aspects.